derek-yn-zhang/youtube_mp3/README.md

 # 💿 YouTube_MP3
-Rip MP3 audio tracks from YouTube videos
+Use the yt-dlp library to rip MP3 audio tracks from YouTube videos and inject your own metadata.

 ## Dependencies
 Python 3.12 [[Pyenv]](https://github.com/pyenv/pyenv?tab=readme-ov-file#installation)